Cog Icon signifying link to Admin page

 Image Tools

-Once you've uploaded an image you can of course use it for various purposes throughout your website.
-But there are also a couple of tools you can use to manipulate the image.
+Once you've uploaded an image you can of course use it for various purposes throughout your website, but there are also a couple of handy tools you can use to manipulate the image.

 In your Images tab, beside each image you'll see a Spanner Icon spanner icon.